antonrh/anydi/docs/usage.md

 ### Scanning Injections

-`PyxDI` provides a simple way to inject dependencies by scanning Python modules or packages.
+`AnyDI` provides a simple way to inject dependencies by scanning Python modules or packages.
 For example, your application might have the following structure:

 ```